 1. Pick a calm moment, not when emotions are running high

-The best talks don’t start with “We need to talk.”
-They happen when you’re just doing something together.
-Great moments could be:
+The best conversations don’t happen when you say, “We need to talk.”
+They happen while you are doing something together.
+A good moment might be:

 - On a walk, with the dog, for example